tejwanisimran/Programming_Practice/Python_Programming/README.md

-# Codes on Concept of Pthon Programming Language
+# Codes on Concept of Python Programming Language